Is waterfall methodology not working for you? Switch to agile software development methodology.

 - Low risk of project failure: As said in earlier point you have a working feature from the initial stage of development so the risk of the whole project being a failure is minimum.

 - Timely testing: Agile software development focuses on unit testing from the very start of the project.
 This makes sure that everything is functioning properly and the high-quality feature is being developed.

 - Stakeholders engagement: The agile method requires collaboration from customers and project stakeholders.
 They should be available to provide input or feature requests.
 So, that the feature meets their requirement and demand.

 - Cost reduction: Evidently, agile software development helps in reducing the cost of software development.
-The shorter delivery time, proper planning, flexible to the change, gathering and addressing the feedback, less re-work, and redundancies, helps in reducing the cost to a great extent.
+The shorter delivery time, proper planning, flexible to the change, gathering and addressing the feedback, less re-work, and redundancies helps reduce the cost to a great extent.

-- Motivated Team: In agile, the team is involved in every aspect so they clearly know what they are required to develop.
-This makes sure they don’t have to re-work and their work is actually generating benefit for the company.
+- Motivated Team: In agile, the team is involved in every aspect, so they know what they are required to develop.
+This makes sure they don’t have to re-work, and their work is generating benefits for the company.
 Accordingly, the team feels more motivated.
-Similarly, they are focused toward the achievement of common company’s goal.
+Similarly, they are focused on achieving a common company’s goal.